microsoftgraph/dataconnect-solutions/solutions/projectstaffing/docs/user_guide.md

  ![Search for sensor with Healthcare domain enabled ](./imgs/search_sensor_healthcare.png)

-If we make the same search but this time with the 'Software Engineering' domain enabled we will see that the inferred skills will differ.
+If we make the same search but this time with the 'Software Engineering' domain enabled, we will see that the inferred skills will differ.

  ![Search for sensor with Software Engineering domain enabled ](./imgs/search_sensor_software_engineering.png)